lacoco-lab/lacoco-lab.github.io/courses/brain-2024/index.markdown

 In each session, two students will together present two papers (in the "Readings" column) on a common topic.

+The course roughly has three parts: we will look into
+* Computer Vision and the Visual Cortex (3 sessions)
+* Language Models and the Language Network (3 sessions)
+* Reinforcement Learning and Behavior (2 sessions)

 | Date          | Topic               | Readings  | Slides  | Optional Material | Presenter  |
 | ------------- | ------------------- | ------- | ------- | --------------------- | ---------- |